 I highly recommend doing a guided tour if you are a history buff and want to learn more about the structures.

 You can swim at the beach of this historical Mayan Ruins site.
 Below El Castillo is a secluded beach that you can access by wooden and winding stairs that lead to the water.
+It is by far the best beach in Tulum, so you should take advantage of it.

 The walk itself is picturesque and worth doing.
 The beach opens at 10 am and can get busy so it’s best to go first thing in the morning or right before closing.